MicrosoftDocs/power-platform/power-platform/admin/security/security-role-editor.md

 The behavior of the copy table permission will be as follows:

-1. For permissions that exist in both source and target:
+-For permissions that exist in both source and target:

     - If the source permission settings depth exists in the target, then the copy table permissions will be successful.

     - If the source permission settings depth **does not** exist in target, an error message is displayed indicating that the copy process failed.

-2. For permissions that only exist in either the source or target:
+- For permissions that only exist in either the source or target:

     - If the permission exists in the source and not in the target, then it will be ignored in the target and the copy for the remaining permissions will be successful.